albertus-andito/bbc-web/README.md

 This website shows 3 articles (one at a time) and allows user to rank the articles at the end.

-This is created as a test for the BBC Web and Backend trainee.
+This is created as a test for the BBC Web and Backend trainee application.

 ## Getting Started